 ROBERT ZECKER: Oh, I could too.
 But you go, Elissa.

 ELISSA SAMPSON: All right, you go, and we'll go back.
 All of these organizations, in theory, don't talk to each other.
 And in actual reality, families are broken by them.
 And families know, as well as neighbors know, all about the range of options.
 Of course, that range is going to be different in 1910 than in 1950, right, to say nothing of 1940s.
 Sometimes there's cooperation.
 But most of the time, there really isn't

 But know that in terms of the origins, they're not going to be good.
 In terms of Stalinism and Trotskyites, that's not going to be a great one.
 In terms of anarchists, all of us are very aware-- like if you're in 1910 or before the Palmer Raids, there are lots of connections.
 And after that, it becomes really dicey.
-And the Goldman's memoirs testify to that.
+Emma Goldman's memoirs testify to that.

 So it's complicated terrain.
 But people do cross from group to group.
 And families certainly get divided by this.
 I think I see three hands up there right now.
 Who would like to go first?

 ROBERT ZECKER: Well, just briefly, yeah, the-- you're right, at various moments, it's like Trotskyists are the enemy, or the socialists are the enemy.
 Beyond belief, in Chicago, several members of an IWO lodge are kicked out for being Trotskyists.
 And they complain and say, in our charter, they say there's no political criterion to join the IWO.
 And Sam Hammersmark says, well, you've expelled yourself, and comes up with some other violation of Article 59, you know?